dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 ## Use an API that hasn't changed

 Imagine a scenario in which you're upgrading a middleware library from .NET Core 2.2 to 3.0.
 The ASP.NET Core middleware APIs being used in the library haven't changed between ASP.NET Core 2.2 and 3.0.
-To continue supporting a middleware library in .NET Core 3.0, take the following steps:
+To continue supporting the middleware library in .NET Core 3.0, take the following steps:

 * Follow the [standard library guidance](/dotnet/standard/library-guidance/).
 * Add a `<PackageReference>` element for the API's NuGet package.